MaayanLab/clustergrammer-docs/docs/interacting_with_viz.rst

 **Zooming and Panning Behavior**

 In general, zooming and panning occur in two stages.
-First zooming/panning occurs in the direction that matrix-cells have been more compressed (e.g. if there are more more rows than columns, then matrix-cells will be compressed in the vertical direction and the matrix-cells will be wide).
+First zooming/panning occurs in the direction in which matrix-cells have been more compressed (e.g. if there are more rows than columns, then matrix-cells will be compressed in the vertical direction and the matrix-cells will be wide).
 Once zooming has decompressed matrix-cells (e.g. matrix-cells height and width are the same) then zooming/panning occurs in both directions.
 For instance, when visualizing a matrix with many more columns than rows zooming/panning will occur in the horizontal direction first until matrix-cells have equal width and height, then zooming/panning will be allowed in the vertical and horizontal directions.
 For symmetrical matrices, e.g. adjacency matrices, matrix-cells always have equal width and height and zooming/panning always occurs in both directions.

 **Large Matrix Zooming and Panning Behavior**

-Clustergrammer is capable of visualizing matrices with up to ~500,000 to ~750,000 matrix-cells, but is optimized to visualize matrices with more rows than columns.
+Clustergrammer is capable of visualizing matrices with up to ~500,000 to ~750,000 matrix-cells, but is optimized to visualize matrices with more rows than columns -- this has been done to accommodate datasets with many dimensions (rows) and few measurements (columns) that are common in biology.
 Clustergrammer uses row-downsampling to improve visualization performance for large matrices.
 If a user visualizes a matrix with a large number of rows (e.g. >1000-2000 rows) such that each matrix-cell is less than 1 pixel tall, then Clustergrammer will perform row downsampling.
 When zoomed out, the user will see a downsampled (e.g. coarse grained) version of their data.
-Zooming into the matrix will bring up successively less downsampled views until the original data is shown (e.g. when the original matrix-cells are > 1 pixel tall).
+Zooming into the matrix will bring up successively less downsampled views until the original data is shown (e.g. when the original matrix-cells are >1 pixel tall).
 Clustergrammer will only display row labels when their font size is at a readable level (above ~5 pixels).
 Clustergrammer will also hide row/column labels while zooming into large matrices to improve zooming performance.

 Mouseover Interactions